-The amount of abstracted and discharged water in 2018 remained at a similar level compared to 2017.
-During 2018, there were no habitats or species that were significantly affected by the discharge and leakage of water.
-Data on the quantities of abstracted water and water intakes, as well as types, quantities and outlets of wastewater from thermal power plants and combined heat and power plants in 2018 are presented on pages 101 to 103 of the 2018 Sustainability Report.
+The amount of abstracted and discharged water in 2019 remained at a similar level compared to 2018.
+During 2019, there were no habitats or species that were significantly affected by the discharge and leakage of water.
+Data on the quantities of abstracted water and water intakes, as well as types, quantities and outlets of wastewater from thermal power plants and combined heat and power plants in 2019 are presented on page 103 of the 2019 Sustainability Report.

-Data on the quantities of abstracted and discharged water and discharged water quality testing results are submitted to the company Hrvatske Vode (Croatian Waters) twice a year.
-HEP also reports annually on sources, types, quantities, quality and methods of wastewater discharge and on wastewater treatment plants via electronic database of the Environmental Pollution Register (ROO) kept by the Ministry of the Environment and Energy.
+Data on the quantities of abstracted and discharged water and discharged water quality testing results are submitted to the company Hrvatske vode (Legal entity for water management) twice a year.
+HEP also reports annually on sources, types, quantities, quality and methods of wastewater discharge and on wastewater treatment plants via electronic database of the Environmental Pollution Register (ROO) kept by the Ministry of Economy and Sustainable Development.

 In order to improve our business processes, manage data and plan more efficiently, data on quantities of abstracted and discharged water and data on the quality of discharged water are kept in HEP's internal electronic database INFOZOK (Environmental Information System).

 During 2019, there was no pollution or plants’ expansion that influenced the spread of invasive species, pathogens or parasites, reducing the number of native species, changing habitats, altering natural processes, altering groundwater salinity or levels.

 Hydro power plants

 HEP’s hydro power plants carry out the following activities: